salesforce/apollo/README.md

 ## Not A Coin Platform™

-Apollo isn't designed for coins, rather as essentially a distributed multi-tenant database.
-Of course, while the systems and mechanisms of Apollo can be used for such, the design goals are much different.
+Apollo is not designed for coins, rather it is a distributed multi-tenant database.
+While the systems and mechanisms of Apollo can be used for coins/etc, the design goals are much different.
 Thus, no coins for you.

 ## Some Features

 * Multi tenant isolation enclaves using GraalVM Isolates
-* Self-contained cryptography module — Self describing Digests, Signatures and Identifiers, solid Bloom Filters.
+* Self-contained cryptography module — Self describing Digests, Signatures and Identifiers, solid Bloom Filters, windows, etc
-* Decentralized Identifier-based foundation and key management infrastructure, based on the [Key Event Receipt Infrastructure](https://github.com/decentralized-identity/keri) (KERI)
+* Decentralized Identifier based foundation and key management infrastructure, based on the [Key Event Receipt Infrastructure](https://github.com/decentralized-identity/keri) (KERI)
 * Secure and trusted attestation, identity bootstrapping and secrets provisioning
 * MTLS network communication — KERI for MTLS certificate authentication.
 Local communication simulation for simplified